In Uncrewed Test, Boeing's Starliner Capsule Fails To Reach Space Station

 Whether Boeing or SpaceX, when NASA does launch humans from U.S. soil sometime next year, it will be the first time since the last Space Shuttle mission in 2011.

-"We're doing it in a way that's never been done before," said NASA administrator Jim Bridenstine.
+"We're doing it in a way that's never been done before," Bridenstine said.
 "This time when we go, we're going to go with commercial partners.
 NASA is not purchasing, owning and operating the hardware.
 We're buying the service."

 It's a lot like calling an Uber to space.
 NASA is paying for rides to the station, relying on two commercial vehicles — SpaceX's Crew Dragon and Boeing's Starliner.